Roxerg/Roxerg/README.md

 📖 I have a [blog][4]

 🧑‍🎓 I recently finished uni! <br>
-💼 I’m currently not looking for work <br>
 📫 How to reach me: [email][1], [twitter][3], [linkedin][2]
 😄 Pronouns: he/him